elucian/bee/syntax/processing.md

   alter col += 1;
 repeat;

-# traversal with scan
+# traversal with for
-scan e ∈ M do
+for e ∈ M do
   print e; ** element
 next;
 ```